-The sample error of the total felling was in 2012 7.1 percent.
-This relatively high sample error is due to the fact that many forests, about 50 per cent, have no felling at all whereas others have a big felling.
+The sample error of the total felling was in 2015 7.1 percent.
+This figure is a measure for the sample error.

 It is difficult to ascertain if there is any bias in the figures in the meaning of systematically too big or too reported figures.
 The figures for the felling are compared with the area of wooded land.
-As a forest can have, and often does have, a big wooded area together with a small or no felling at all, it is more difficult to detect a too small felling than a too big.
-It indicates that the felling could be underestimated.
-However, it is not possible to calculate this underestimation.

 The results of the survey are seen as reliable by experts of The Department of Geosciences and Natural Resource Management at the University of Copenhagen.
 The assessment is based on special investigations on increment and felling for the period 2008-12.
-The investigation is described in "Skove og plantager 2013".
+The investigation is described in "Skove og plantager 2015".